 River Edge has several different ways to communicate with you and your family during emergency situations.
-We encourage you to sign up for NIXLE and SWIFT REACH - the forms needed to do so are included in this packet.
-During on going emergencies we will also place pertinent information on Municipal buildings, schools, local businesses and places of worship.
-NIXLE will reach you via email, text messages and other electronic formats.
+We encourage you to sign up for NIXLE @nixel.com. and Facebook.
+During ongoing emergencies, we will also place pertinent information on Facebook and/or NIXLE will reach you via email, text messages and other electronic formats.